katym23/sait-proj406-capstone/README.md

 Variables are split into the response variable (disposition), demographics, triage variables, hospital usage, chief complaints, past medical history, medications, imaging, and historical vitals and labs.
 We broke the data into dimension tables based on these categories.
 See the process [here]()

+## Technology Used
+- Python for data cleaning, analysis, and modelling (pandas, seaborn, and sklearn were the primary libraries used)
+- PowerBI for data modelling, visualization, and dashboard creation
+- PowerPoint for presentation.

 ## Cleaning

 Please see [this code]() for the cleaning process, including undersampling the language variable so that no bias was introduced from the dominance of the English-speaking class